meganalnico/simple-core/AbilityScores.md

 Each character has six ability scores that represent his character's most basic attributes.
 They are his raw talent and prowess and affect nearly every aspect of a character's skills and abilities.
-Each ability score generally ranges from -2 to +3, although racial bonuses and penalties can alter this; an average ability score is 0.
+Each ability score generally ranges from -5 to +5, bonuses and penalties can alter this; an average ability score is 0.

 Assigning Ability Scores
 -------------------------